 Many people express distrust in nutrition and health information provided by governmental bodies but are quite willing to put their trust in a blog written by someone who earned (at best) a “certificate” in nutrition or holistic health.
 This is especially true if several bloggers agree on the same thing (regardless of their qualifications for making any health or nutrition claims).
 So, if tomorrow morning, 20 bloggers and pinners decide that water is the actual cause of the obesity epidemic, water is in big, big trouble.

 These are the facts about common excuses that people give for not eating healthier:

 - TIME: It takes between 60 and 90 minutes to look at a menu, order food, wait for your meal to come, eat your meal, wait for your bill to come, and pay for your food at a sit-down restaurant.
 It takes 10 minutes to broil salmon, 5 minutes to steam broccoli, and 10 seconds to wash an apple.

 - MONEY: The minimum daily cost of eating 4 ½ cups of fruits and vegetables per day is $2.10.
-This accounts for 1 apple, 1 orange, ½ cup romaine lettuce, ½ cup carrots, ½ cup Roma tomato, ½ cup canned corn, and a ½ cup frozen green beans.
-A bag of potato chips is usually around $2.00, and a 20 oz soft drink is around $1.25.
+This accounts for one apple, one orange, ½ cup romaine lettuce, ½ cup carrots, ½ cup Roma tomato, ½ cup canned corn, and a ½ cup frozen green beans.
+A bag of potato chips is usually around $2.00, and a 20 oz soft drink is about $1.25.